Looking for alternatives to Udemy?

 #1 Full Control Over Students

-The first big benefit is that you have a full control over your students, so if you want to send them to other promotional offers not related to your courses you can.
-Unlike Udemy you can also decide how much you want to charge for your course.
+Unlike Udemy, you can also decide how much you want to charge for your course.
 Udemy usually forces course creators into only charging $10 to $20 for their courses.

 #2 Start For Free

-Teachable also lets you start for free, so if you’re someone who wants to bootstrap your online course business then this could be the answer for you.
+Teachable also lets you start for free, so if you want to bootstrap your online course business, this could be your answer.

 #3 Training